I will happily chat about this Heartwarming Summer Chili that I made using our garden tomatoes, green peppers, and jalapenos.

 Heartwarming Summer Chili

-- 2 medium red or green peppers chopped
+- 2 medium green pepper (green capsicum) - chopped

 - 1 tablespoon canola oil